sktime/skbase/docs/source/user_documentation/installation.rst

     By including "[dev]" above, ``pre-commit`` and other tools you'll want to use when developing ``baseobject`` are also installed.
-In most cases, you'll let ``pre-commit`` for linting your code locally.
+In most cases, you'll let ``pre-commit`` manage installation environments for your linting tools.
     However, some integrated development environments (for example, VS Code) will automatically apply linters (including reformatting) on save.
-If you want to easily Install all the linters in your environment use
+If you want to easily Install all the linters in your environment use :code:`pip install --editable .[dev,linters]`.
-    :code: pip install --editable .[dev,linters]

 Building binary packages and installers
 =======================================